CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/status-signals.rst

          supply_voltage = supply_voltage_signal.value

 .. note:: Phoenix 6 utilizes the `Java units library <https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html>`__ and `C++ units library <https://docs.wpilib.org/en/stable/docs/software/basic-programming/cpp-units.html>`__ when applicable.
+Using the Java units library may increase GC overhead.

 The ``StatusCode`` (`Java <https://api.ctr-electronics.com/phoenix6/latest/java/com/ctre/phoenix6/StatusCode.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/latest/cpp/_status_codes_8h.html#a1edbab973bc8d4d5097a6bcc17c88c19>`__, `Python <https://api.ctr-electronics.com/phoenix6/latest/python/autoapi/phoenix6/index.html#phoenix6.StatusCode>`__) of the signal can be retrieved by calling ``getStatus()``.
 This can be used to determine if the device is not present on the CAN bus.